Heard Capital was profiled in the April 2 edition of Emerging Manager Monthly.

 “They were foundational because they allowed us to come to market with something different,” Heard said.
-“This is a vehicle that is designed to align interests on day-one.”
+“This is a vehicle that aligns interests on day one.”

-The strategy’s performance-based fee provides a unique fee structure “at a time when investors are worried about fees and paying for beta,” Heard said.
+The strategy’s unique fee structure comes “at a time when investors are worried about fees and paying for beta,” Heard said.

-“It is really a testament to obviously not just hard work, because everyone works hard, but the differentiated process and skill.
+“It is really a testament to obviously not just hard work, because everyone works hard, but differentiated process and skill.
 We have the ability to show people that this is not just beta.
-We can show them how we generate alpha and show them how we make decisions overtime that generate excess return or protect capital depending on the vehicle,” said Priya Kaftan, head of investor relations and product strategy at the Chicago-based firm.
+We can show how we generate alpha and how we make decisions over time that either generate excess returns or protect capital, depending on the vehicle,” said Priya Kaftan, head of investor relations and product strategy at the Chicago-based firm.

 The full article can be found here.